 Now, finally, things get weird.
 There’s a comparison of the usual noise from the underwater microphones with a strange noise that they recorded, at the same time that the In Search Of… people recorded a long trail of bubbles on the surface of the loch.

 To the strains of ersatz bagpipes, Nimoy proudly proclaims it the most convincing photographic evidence of Nessie that year.
-It’s a little underwhelming, and my guess is that the producers know, because its such a low key revelation.
+It’s a little underwhelming, and my guess is that the producers know, because it’s revealed in such a low key way.

 Nimoy points out that there have been other lake monster sightings around the world and claims they all come from the same northern latitudes.
 Pretty sure that’s not true.
 But we’re past the point before it even has time to sink in, and we’re talking to palaeontologist Dr Nick Hutton of the Smithsonian Institution.